-Notice is hereby given that the Annual Meeting of the Shareholders of Saga Communications, Inc. (the "Company") will be held at the Company's corporate offices, 73 Kercheval Avenue, Grosse Pointe Farms, Michigan 48236, on Monday, May 10, 2021, at 10:00 a.m., Eastern Daylight Time (the "Annual Meeting"), for the following purposes:
+The 2022 Annual Meeting of the Shareholders of Saga Communications, Inc. (the "Company") will be held at the Company's corporate offices, 73 Kercheval Avenue, Grosse Pointe Farms, Michigan 48236, on Monday, May 9, 2022, at 10:00 a.m., Eastern Daylight Time (the "Annual Meeting").
+The meeting is being held for the purpose of considering and voting on the following matters:

-- (1) To elect directors for the ensuing year and until their successors are elected and qualified; - (2) To ratify the appointment of UHY LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2021; - (3) To vote on a shareholder proposal to amend the Company's articles of incorporation and/or bylaws to adopt a majority voting standard in uncontested director elections; and - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- Election of two classes of directors for the ensuing year and until their successors are elected and qualified. - Ratification of the appointment of UHY LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022. - 3.
+Such other business as may properly be brought before the Annual Meeting or any adjournment or postponement thereof.